Which is the best optional subject for UPSC Civil Services Examination? How to find the right optional subject for you?

-How much marks are needed to clear IAS Exam?
+How many marks are needed to clear the IAS Exam?

-There is every chance that the same trend of low scoring-tight competition to continue in coming years as well, as the weigtage has shifted towards GS in new UPSC syllabus, which is low scoring (as of now!).
-It is at this juncture, one cannot take a casual approach regarding the selection of optional subject for mains.
+There is every chance that the same trend of low scoring, tight competition to continue in coming years as well, as the weightage has shifted towards GS in new UPSC syllabus, which is low scoring (as of now!).
+It is at this juncture, one cannot take a casual approach regarding the selection of an optional subject for mains.

 How crucial is the decision of IAS Mains Optional?

-If you are so strong in all your GS papers with consistent newspaper reading and note making habits, the decision of IAS Mains optional might not play a big difference in your results.
-But unfortunately very few aspirants fall into the “strong GS” category of students and it’s not easy to get into the club without serious long term preparation.
+If you are so strong in all your GS papers with consistent newspaper reading and note-making habits, the decision of IAS Mains optional should not worry you much.
+But unfortunately, very few aspirants fall into the “strong GS” category of students and it’s not easy to get into the club without serious long term preparation.

 Also read: How To Make Sure That You Clear IAS mains?

-- Don’t take an optional subject which require extensive preparation, if the time left before you is limited (say less than 4 months)
+- Don’t take an optional subject which requires extensive preparation, if the time left before you is limited (say less than 4 months)

-- If 1-2 years is available before mains exam, a hardworking candidate might be able to finish standard text books of almost any optional subject.
-But compromising GS marks for Optional preparation can also turn suicidal, and hence not advised as per the latest pattern of exam.
+- If 1-2 years is available before the mains exam, a hardworking candidate might be able to finish standard textbooks of almost any optional subject.
+But compromising GS marks for Optional preparation can also turn suicidal, and hence not advised as per the latest pattern of the exam.